 \textit{2.
 Photocurrents}.-- As a smoking gun for the laser generation of a manifold of chiral states, transport signatures in solid-state devices may prove crucial.
 In the case of perpendicular illumination this has already been demonstrated in previous works~\cite{foatorres2014,mciver2020}.
 Furthermore, in the context of the present work, these types of measurements would also provide experimental evidence for the occurrence of zero-bias photocurrents.
 For perpendicular irradiation, although time-reversal symmetry (TRS) can be broken using a circularly polarized laser, no photocurrents can be achieved due to the presence of inversion symmetry (IS) in clean graphene samples.
 As we discussed before, the resulting vector potential shown in Fig.~\ref{fig:tiltedLDOS} breaks both TRS and IS, and therefore it is expected that zero-bias photocurrents can be obtained in graphene under spatially dependent laser polarization.
-This is also evidenced through the fact that the FIS propagate with different group velocities, depending on their direction of propagation.
-In the case shown in Fig.~\ref{fig:tiltedLDOS}, for example, FIS moving from left to right (d) are much faster than FIS propagating from right to left (c).
+Although in Appendix~\ref{sec:singlelaser} we show two contributions from the vector potential to the IS breaking, here on we only refer to the one produced by the polarization pattern.

 To show the emergence of a zero-bias photocurrent, we consider a typical transport setup where the interference pattern of the vector potential develops on a finite region (the sample), which is coupled to non-illuminated electronic reservoirs modeled by semi-infinite continuations of the ribbon.
 A non-zero photocurrent can thus be evidenced through the imbalance $\delta \mathcal{T} = \mathcal{T}_\text{RL}-\mathcal{T}_\text{LR}$ between the transmission coefficients, which can be obtained through the Floquet-Green's functions~\cite{kohler2005,foatorres2014}: